 - 13.1 All medicines will be stored safely, in a locked cabinet, in the Medical Room.
 Children should know where their medicines are at all times and be able to access them immediately.
-Where relevant, they should know who holds the key to the storage facility, which will be the First Aiders in Reception. - 13.2 Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens should be always readily available to children and not locked away; these will be stored in the classroom cupboards where both class teacher and child know how to access them.
-If a child requires an asthma inhaler it is crucial that there is an inhaler in Sidmouth College at all times. - 13.3 During school trips, the first aid trained member of staff/member of staff in charge of first aid will carry all medical devices and medicines required. - 13.4 Staff administering medicines should do so in accordance with the prescriber's or parents written instructions.
+Where relevant, they should know who holds the key to the storage facility, which will be the First Aiders. - 13.2 Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens should be always readily available to children and not locked away; students will have their own EpiPen with them.
+Spares will be stored in the reception area in the emergency medicine drawers where the reception team and first aiders know how to access them.
+If a child requires an asthma inhaler it is crucial that there is an inhaler in the College at all times. - 13.3 During school trips, the first aid trained member of staff/member of staff in charge of first aid will carry all medical devices and medicines required. - 13.4 Staff administering medicines should do so in accordance with the prescriber's or parents written instructions.
 Where parent instructions conflict with the prescriber's instructions, a Senior Leader should be informed immediately.
 Parents should then be contacted and made aware of the discrepancy.
-Sidmouth College will keep a record of all medicines administered to individual children, stating what, how and how much was administered, when and by whom.
-Any side effects of the medication to be administered at Sidmouth College should be noted.
+The College will keep a record of all medicines administered to individual children, stating what, how and how much was administered, when and by whom.
+Any side effects of the medication to be administered at the College hould be noted.
 Appendix C outlines these procedures.
 Written records are kept of all medicines administered to children.
 These records offer protection to staff and children and provide evidence that agreed procedures have been followed. - 13.5 When no longer required, medicines should be returned to the Parent/Carer to arrange for safe disposal.
 Sharps boxes should always be used for the disposal of needles and other sharps.
 If medicine cannot be returned, a staff member will take medicines to a pharmacist for disposal. - 13.6 A child who has been prescribed a controlled drug may legally have it in their possession if they are competent to do so, but passing it to another child for use is an offence.
 Monitoring arrangements may be necessary.
 Schools should otherwise keep controlled drugs that have been prescribed for a student securely stored in a non-portable container and only named staff should have access.
 Controlled drugs should be easily accessible in an emergency.
 A record should be kept of any doses used and the amount of the controlled drug held. - 13.7 School staff may administer a controlled drug to the child for whom it has been prescribed.
 Staff administering medicines should do so in accordance with the prescriber's instructions. - 13.8 No child under 16 should be given prescription or non-prescription medicines without their parent's written consent except in exceptional circumstances where the medicine has been prescribed to the child without the knowledge of the parents.
-In such cases, every effort should be made to encourage the child or young person to involve their parents while respecting their right to confidentiality. - 13.9 A child under 16 should never be given medicine containing aspirin unless prescribed by a doctor - 13.10 Medication, e.g. for pain relief, should never be administered without first checking maximum dosages and when the previous dose was taken.
-Parents should be informed
+In such cases, every effort should be made to encourage the child or young person to involve their parents while respecting their right to confidentiality.